Liege Waffles Suzette

 Belgian Liege Waffles Cuts

 • Allow the waffle maker to cool completely.
-Re-heat it a bit, unplug and wipe the plates down with a few soft, damp paper towels.
-If the plate are removable, you can soak them in water.
+Then, reheat it slightly, unplug it, and wipe the plates down with a few soft, damp paper towels.
+If the plates are removable, you can soak them in water.
 Avoid using soap unless the instruction manual specifically tells you to do so.

 Ready to discover this recipe?
 You're only 1 step away.